Adyen/adyen-postman/adyendev-postman-release-notes.md

 ### Feb 2023
 - First release: creation of the workspace and all Postman collections.

+---

 ## Adyen in-person payments

-Build a feature-rich point-of-sale integration with the Adyen in-person payments solution.
-See on [Postman](https://www.postman.com/adyendev/workspace/adyen-in-person-payments/overview).
+> Build a feature-rich point-of-sale integration with the Adyen in-person payments solution.
+See on [Postman].(https://www.postman.com/adyendev/workspace/adyen-in-person-payments/overview).

 ### Nov 2023
 - First release: creation of the workspace and the "Adyen Terminal API" collection.

+---
 ## Adyen Postman Flows
+> Design workflows with the Adyen APIs.
+See on [Postman](https://www.postman.com/adyendev?tab=flows).

 ### Dec 2023
 - First release: create Giving, Create webhook and Afp (Hosted) Onboarding flows.
-See on [Postman](https://www.postman.com/adyendev?tab=flows).